-Each category line item estimated amount will be described in the Budget Narrative section of the application budget and will be used by the review committee to better understand expenses.
-This does not replace program specific budget forms that are required if grant is a warded.
+Each category line-item estimated amount will be described in the Budget Narrative section of the application budget and will be used by the review committee to better understand expenses.
+This does not replace program-specific budget forms that are required if the grant is awarded.

-In addition, if an applicant's budget exceeds the five percent administrative cost limit as outlined below the budget narrative must include a rationale as to why they will likely need a higher administrative cost limit and why the administrative costs included in their budget are allocable, reasonable, and necessary.
+In addition, if an applicant's budget exceeds the five percent administrative cost limit as outlined below the budget narrative must include a rationale as to why they need a higher administrative cost limit and why the administrative costs included in their budget are allocable, reasonable, and necessary.

-After grant a ward, the State of Alaska DOLWD allows budgetary changes of no more than ten percent or \$2,500, whichever is greater, in a budget line item expenditure.
-Changes a bove and beyond these levels require a formal grant a mendment.
+After the grant award, AAE allows budgetary changes of no more than ten percent or \$2,500, whichever is greater, in a budget line-item expenditure.
+Changes above and beyond these levels require a formal grant amendment.
 Additional information can be found in the division's Subaward Amendments Policy: 07-526.1.